utopictown/rtngs/README.md

 ### Unit Test

-I use [Jest](https://jestjs.io/) as test runner and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) to query and interact with DOM.
+I used [Jest](https://jestjs.io/) as test runner and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) to query and interact with DOM.

 ### Continuous Deployment